reireynoso/cypress-practice/readme.md

 ```

+# Navigating Pages
+- Navigate back or forward to the previous or next URL in the browser's history
+- Commands: `go()`

 # Handling Web Table
 - Check value presence anywhere in the table
 - check value presence in specific row and column